Perceptron & Linear Classification

 Decision Boundaries

-The line that separates different classes of data
+The line that separates different classes in a scatter plot

 Perceptron Learning Rule